cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

     # Construct the IDPF values for each level of the IDPF tree.
     # Each "data" value is 1; in addition, the Client generates
     # a random "authenticator" value used by the Aggregators to
-    # evaluate the sketch during preparation.
-This sketch is used
+    # evaluate the sketch during verification.
+This sketch is
-    # to verify the one-hotness of their output shares.
+    # used to verify the one-hotness of their output shares.
     beta_inner = [
         [self.idpf.field_inner(1), k]
         for k in xof.next_vec(self.idpf.field_inner,